KLEF-ompg-ECE/genetic-algorithms-Lahari1004/README.md

 **Look at `plots/experiment_1.png` and describe what you see (2–3 sentences).**
 *Where does the biggest improvement happen?
 Does the curve flatten at some point?*
 ```
-The biggest improvement happens in the first few generations, where the best value quickly increases from around 60 to about 75.
-After that, the improvements become smaller and the curve rises slowly until it reaches about 77.
-The curve then flattens, showing that the genetic algorithm has converged and found a near-optimal solution.
+The biggest improvement happens during the first few generations when the value quickly increases from about 60 to around 75.
+After generation 10 the improvements become smaller.
+The curve then flattens, showing that the algorithm has converged to a near optimal solution.
 ```

 ---